nus-cs2113-AY2425S1/tp/docs/team/sukkaito.md

 * **New Feature**: `YMFCException` class and some of its dependencies.
     * What it does: This class is used to handle exceptions specific to YMFC.
     * Justification: This feature is necessary since using built-in Java's `Exception` class can be confusing during development, and using custom exceptions would greatly enhance the readability of the source code.
-    * Credits: Idea from implementing my [iP](https://github.com/Sukkaito/ip) custom exceptions.
+    * Credits: Idea from implementing my [iP](https://github.com/Sukkaito/ip) custom exceptions and exception handling.

 * **New Feature**: `find` command and the `FindCommand` class
     * What it does: This class holds the arguments and options of the `find` command from user's input to find recipes based on provided options.